nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `edit COURSEMATE [-n NEW_NAME] [-p NEW_PHONE_NUMBER] [-e NEW_EMAIL]`

 Parameters:
-- `NAME`: Name of the existing contact.
-Accepts aliases (substrings or in hashtag (#) notation).
+- `COURSEMATE`: Name of the existing contact or aliases (substrings or in hashtag (#) notation).
 - `NEW_NAME` (optional): New name of the contact.
 It can be any string except that it cannot start with the hashtag (#) symbol, and words cannot start with the hyphen (-) character.
 - `NEW_PHONE_NUMBER` (optional): New phone number of the contact.
 Accepts strings with numeric characters only.
 - `NEW_EMAIL` (optional): New email of the contact.
 Accepts any strings without spaces.

 <box type="tip" seamless>

 **Tip:**

-When supplying a name to identify an existing contact, you can use the following shortcuts:
+Instead of supplying a full name to identify an existing contact, you can use the following shortcuts:
 - `#1`, `#2`, …, `#n` (where n is the number of contacts currently displayed in the contact list panel) – `#k` references the k-th contact currently displayed in the contact list panel.